 For the past 3 years, the school teachers have taken advantage of their free time to cook for the students at Ty Tu village school.
 Without anyone telling them, whoever has free time rolls up their sleeves to prepare and cook.
 When the rice is cooked and the food is ready, 2 teachers will take on the task of transporting the rice and soup to the school to distribute to the students.

-Classroom used as "field" dining room
+The classroom was used as a "field" dining room.

 Since eating lunch at school, the children go to school more regularly than before.

-Many years ago, when lunch was not yet organized, Ms. Y Da’s class (teacher of class 2A5) was almost empty every afternoon.
+Many years ago, when lunch was not organized, Ms. Y Da's class (teacher of class 2A5) was almost empty every afternoon.
 For the past three years, students have eaten and rested at school, so Ms. Y Da has had less trouble getting students to come to class.

 Her house is in Kon Ling village, so every afternoon after taking care of her students, Ms. Y Da comes home to eat lunch.
 For the past 3 years, every day, she takes care of her students for lunch while her children are taken care of by her grandmother and husband.